JDACS4C-IMPROVE/docs/README.md

 ```

 5. The process will create a directory called *_build* within your docs repository.
 Open the index.html file located inside the *_build* directory with your browser.

+## RST formatting

+We use long lines for flowing text and manually-wrapped lines in indented lists.